 + What is the source of BGRF income?

 Bookmakers make voluntary contributions to the BGRF based on 0.6% of turnover on greyhound racing.
-This is the rate agreed between the sport and the bookmakers through the ABB.
+Smaller bookmakers may elect to pay at a rate of 0.6% based on taking 13.3% as the average shop turnover for greyhounds (Gambling Commission).
+These rates are agreed between the sport and the bookmakers through the ABB.
 Most of our income is currently from licensed betting offices (LBOs) but we also have significant support from bet365 and seek to broaden online support in future.

 + Which bookmakers contribute to the BGRF?